CSU College Readiness and the Early Assessment Program

 The academic preparation component of the EAP considers the exam results and focuses on what the student must do to prepare for the academic rigor of the CSU.
 Academic preparation includes Senior Experiences for conditionally exempt students and other academic CSU preparation during the 12th grade year.

 Each region of California hosts an EAP office at its local CSU campus; the CSUM EAP Office services Solano and Napa counties.
 Prospective and newly admitted Cal Maritime students are also welcome to contact the CSUM EAP Office for assistance.

-To learn more about CSU college readiness, please e-mail us at EAP@csum.edu.
+To learn more about CSU college readiness, please e-mail Elaine Kociolek, EAP Coordinator, at email@example.com.